 Upgrades on flights to Hawaii are always possible, and in fact, most passengers in premium cabins used some form of upgrade to get there.
 Free upgrades, however, even for premium flyers, are becoming ever rarer.

-Case in point: cheaper, not cheap.
+Case in point: cheaper, definitely not cheap.

 Options for upgrades on flights to Hawaii.

 Upgrade using frequent flyer points, as we did in the case above.
 Upgrades to and from Hawaii on all airlines typically start at about 15,000 frequent flyer points.
 Interisland upgrades start at about half that.